cometbft/cometbft/docs/references/config/config.toml.md

 | **Possible values** | `false` |
 |                     | `true`  |

-When this setting is `true`, the ABCI application has to implement a query that returns `true` or `false` depending on if the ABCI application wants to keep the connection or drop it.
+When this setting is `true`, the ABCI application has to implement a query that will allow the ABCI application to keep the connection or drop it.

-To filter the peers by remote address, the query `/p2p/filter/addr/(peer address)` has to return `true` or `false`.
-Remote addresses have to be fully qualified, for example: `tcp://1.2.3.4:26656`.

-To filter the peers by [node ID](node_key.json.md), the query `/p2p/filter/id/(peer ID)` has to return `true` or `false` .
+This feature is likely to be deprecated

 ## RPC Server
 These configuration options change the behaviour of the built-in RPC server.